 Tahr and chamois are remarkably fast and agile in steep and rugged terrain.
 Their hooves are specially designed for surefootedness, with a combination of hard and soft surfaces to give excellent grip.
 Both tahr and chamois are classified as pests in New Zealand.

-Eradication of tahr is not feasible; The Department of Conservation’s management policy for tahr is to control numbers in critical sites of high conservation value.
-Recreational and commercial hunters as well as the Department contribute to tahr control.
+Eradication of tahr is not feasible - DOC's management policy for tahr is to control numbers in critical sites of high conservation value.
+Recreational and commercial hunters as well as DOC contribute to tahr control.

 The Himalayan Thar Control Plan 1993 is prepared under the Wild Animal Control Act 1977, has guided DOC’s control work for the last decade, setting targets to keep the thar population below 10,000 overall, and below specific densities in areas with high ecological value.
 Numbers have been monitored regularly to follow trends in the population, monitor the effects of hunting and to help analyse vegetation impacts research.